liyikwai/ENGG1340/README.md

   Input and output specification
   1. Adding_Records
      - _Input_: Command 'I' or 'E' representing income or expenses, multiple combinations of 3 integer numbers indicating the day, month, year and 2 double denoting the user's income or expenses, a string for account code, a string denoting income source or expense purposes.
-     - _Output_: Confirmation with the user on his/her input.
-A file named "Financial_Record.txt".
-2 dynamic array income[] and expense[].
+     - _Output_: A sturct dynamic array of the records.

   2. Offering_Basic_Information
-     - _Input_: Command 'INFO'.
-Opening file "Financial_Records.txt"
+     - _Input_: Command 'P'.
+Opening file "Records.txt"
-     - _Output_: A detailed list of information containing the amount, date, types of income or expense and etc.
+     - _Output_: Print the information and store it to a file containing the amount, date, types of income or expense.

   3. Editing_And_Deleting
-     - _Input_: Open the file "Financial_Records.txt".
-After that, input the letter 'e' or 'd', representing edit or delete correspondingly.
-For 'e', input multiple combinations of 3 integer numbers indicating the day, month, year and 2 double denoting the user's income or expenses.
-For 'd', input 2 integers representing time and income/expense whose records need deleting
+     - _Input_: For editing the datas, using command 'C'.
+Input 3 integers representing day, month, year and amount.
+1 string representing the type of the correspond income of expense.
+After that, input the new date, amount and type of this record.
+For deleting the datas,using command 'D'.
+Then, input the day, month, year, amount and type of the income of expense to locate the position of the record to be deleted.
-     - _Output_: Confirmation informing the user the success or failure of his command
+     - _Output_: A new struct dynamic array of the record after editing or deleting.

   4. Searching_The_Records
-     - _Input_: Command 'Search', and command 'D', 'T' or 'A', representing date, time or account code, income source or expense purposes, and then input the corresponding keywords.
+     - _Input_: Command 'S'.
+3 integers representing day, month and year.
+1 string representing the type of the income or expense.
+1 double number representing the amount of the record.
      - _Output_: Search information

   5. Offering_Financial_Report
-     - _Input_: Multiple integers income and expense in that month as well as their basic information will be received.
+     - _Input_: The struct dynamic array containing information of a series of the reords .
-     - _Output_: A file named "Financial_Report.txt" containing integers denoting monthly income, expense, net income and percentage of different types of expenses.
+     - _Output_: Multiple lines containg different statistical parameter.
+Each line have 1integer denoting the year.
+1 string representing the type of the record.
+1 double number denoting the correspond data.
+1 integer representing the percentage of the type of records.

   6. Setting_Budget
-     - _Input_: At the beginning of each month, this function receives an integer representing the estimated expense of this month.
+     - _Input_: Command 'B'.
+1 interger representing the monthly budget.
      - _Output_: If the expense is less than the budget, it will give a signal of safety.
 Otherwise, it will give a warning.

   7. Setting_And_Estimating_Goals
-     - _Input_: Command 'SET' represent budget setting, a string representing the user's goal and an double denoting the money they need
+     - _Input_: Command 'G' represent budget setting, a string representing the user's goal and an double denoting the money they need
      - _Output_: A double denoting the money and a integer representing the days the user still needed.